 We see the effect of "Abenomics" clearly after it has been implemented.
-For example, GDP growth rate has recovered up to the level of over 2% in terms of annual growth.
+For example, GDP growth rate has recovered and is expected to reach the level of over 2% annual growth in FY 2015.
 The personal consumption has been recovered and the depreciation of yen pushed up the export and the stock prices have risen.